 If you have the space, I’d recommend going for at least an 8 feet long Beam as this will suffice for most gymnasts at home.
 Anything less than 8 feet could become too small as your gymnast advances.
 If you do opt for less than 8 feet try to find something that can be extended easily either by velcro or something similar.

-Best Balance Beam: Marfula Folding Beam
+Best Folding Beam: Marfula

 At around $50 this is your best choice in terms of low cost.
 In the past, I’ve been weary of buying Gymnastics products via Amazon but the Marfula Beam is well-made and has one year guarantee.
 Their customer service is efficient as well.